Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 So, what steps do you need to consider to write an excellent tender response?

 Before I started work as a copywriter, I worked as a tender writer for a large national business.
-For some strange reason, the marketing department and the tender writing department were one and the same!
+The marketing department and the tender writing department were one and the same, so as well as writing internal communications and blog articles for the website, I had to write tender applications too!

 Read the whole tender before you start writing

-Book yourself some quiet time and put your phone on divert.
+Book yourself some quiet time in a meeting room and put your phone on divert.
 Download all the files that came with the tender – sometimes printing them out can help as you can make notes and highlight key phrases.

 Price vs quality